odeladetunji/codingAssignment/README.md

 This should start the Transaction Service.

-The code was written a way to role back transactions upon failure during account creation.
+The code was written in a way to role back transactions upon failure during account creation.

 For Api Testing follow the Url Below (Postman Collection) https://documenter.getpostman.com/view/2630186/2s93CLrtX8